 There is a saying that folks in Fort Worth like to say: “Life is too short to go to Dallas.”
 Mimi is strongly against this saying and mentality.
-Although born and raised in Ft.
-Worth, Mimi has always loved Dallas County and the DFW metroplex.
+Although born and raised in Fort Worth, Mimi has always loved Dallas County and the DFW metroplex.

 Once she opened The Coffey Firm in 2000, it was within a quick two years that she branched out into Dallas.
-Loving everything Dallas has to offer, she lives in Dallas (as well as Ft.
-Worth in Tarrant County) and has done so for years.
+Loving everything Dallas has to offer, she lives in Dallas (as well as Fort Worth in Tarrant County) and has done so for years.
 She spends half her week in Dallas and half in Tarrant County on a regular basis.
 Mimi loves being a Dallas County criminal defense lawyer and DWI defense attorney in Dallas County.

 Here are Mimi’s tips on Dallas County criminal cases: